zac-heisey/murray-lampert/_posts/2021-07-13-adu-s-in-san-diego.md

   image-right: ''

 ---
 Both accessory dwelling units (ADUs) and junior accessory dwelling units (JADUs) have exploded in popularity in the last few years.
-This is especially in San Diego, where a high cost of living and an increasing population density combine to create affordable housing issues that leave many would-be homeowners looking for alternatives.
+This is especially true in San Diego, where high cost of living and an increasing population density combine to create affordable housing issues that leave many would-be homeowners looking for alternatives.

 Accessory dwelling units can provide a viable option to many residents, but navigating the ever-changing world of ADU permits, codes, and regulations can be difficult.
-On this segment of Our Family, Your Home, Murray Lampert VP of Operations Rachel Cantor gives a quick overview of the details of building an ADU in San Diego.
+On this segment of **Our Family.
+Your Home**, Murray Lampert VP of Operations Rachel Cantor gives a quick overview of the details of building an ADU in San Diego.

 For a more in-depth look, check out our [Simple Homeowner's Guide to San Diego Granny Flats](https://murraylampert.com/simple-homeowners-guide-to-san-diego-granny-flats/).

-<iframe width="560" height="315" src="[https://www.youtube.com/embed/-uXcazSThBo](https://www.youtube.com/embed/-uXcazSThBo "https://www.youtube.com/embed/-uXcazSThBo")" title="ADU's in San Diego | Murray Lampert" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/-uXcazSThBo" title="ADU's in San Diego | Murray Lampert" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Video Transcript